 Look, when someone is trying to quit alcohol, what’s the one thing they can’t do?
 They can’t have nothing to do for long periods of time.
 They can’t just sit at home.
 So they DO things.
 They go to meetings.
 They start volunteering.
 They get out of the house or away from the places and situations where they would normally game.

 So DO stuff.
 I don’t care what stuff, but start arranging the calendar.
 Ask him where he wants to be involved in church, and start doing it.
 Ask people over for dinner and start playing board games.
+Or buy a bunch of two-person games and play them together.

 But sitting back and telling him, “I want you to quit games” without also changing your life so that there’s something to replace it won’t work.
 You have to have something else to fill that hole so that he doesn’t feel the absence of them anymore.